 This afternoon, I got to stand in front of the gazebo where my wedding ceremony will take place, holding my fiancée's hands, as we carried out the rehearsal.
 The sun was starting to set, and the lighting was perfect, even though it was fairly warm out.
 Being there surrounded by people who are so important to me, gazing at the woman I have been in love with for over five years, really cemented the reality of what we were doing: We were, and are, ready to commit to one another.
 For richer or poorer, in sickness and in health, as long as we both shall live.

 Tonight, I was surrounded by friends and family.
 We had dinner together, talked together, and mused about how much we've grown together.
 Just thinking about the members of my wedding party really puts things into perspective regarding the people I've grown so close to over the years.
-My maid of honor, for example, happens to be my twin sister, so of course I've known her the longest.
-Her boyfriend of two years, one of my groomsmen, is one of the most recent friends I've made.
+My maid of honor, for example, happens to be my twin sister, so of course, I've known her the longest.
+On the opposite end of the spectrum, her boyfriend of two years, one of my groomsmen, is one of the most recent friends that I've made.
 My best man and other groomsman were my friends and roommates in college, while my other two bridesmaids are women I've been friends with since middle school or high school.
-Just interacting with them allows me to create a timeline of where I started as an individual, and how far I've come.
+Just interacting with them all together allows me to create a timeline of where I started as an individual, and how far I've come.

 Tomorrow, at 4 PM, I will be marrying the love of my life.
 Those of you who will be there to witness it, thank you for everything, and I love you.
 Those of you whom I will not see tomorrow, thank you for everything, and I love you.